gmasutton/gmasutton/README.md

 - Quality_Analysis: This is a markdown file that I used to conduct statistical analysis with ANOVAs and t-tests for a publication evaluating how behavior increased following the removal of a high or low quality reward.
 This analysis is pubished in the Journal of the Experimental Analysis of Behavior.
 Full text can be provided on request.
 - SQAB_Poster_23: This is a poster presented at the 2023 Society of the Quantitative Analysis of Behavior showcasing some of my dissertation research.
 I developed a mathematical model to explain novel findings related to Pavlovian learning.
 - Sutton_CV_23: This is my periodically update CV with all of my academic publications, qualifications, and experience.
+- Additionally, I have a R package designed to simulate traffic as a private repository showcasing both R and RCPP coding.
+Access can be granted upon request.